rafaslivka/rafaslivka/README.md

 📚 **Currently:**
 - Working in programming
 - Pursuing a degree in Database Management at FATEC

+💼 **Internship at Sebrae**
+- Working in **back office operations**
+- Providing **support** to the team and clients
-- Currently interning at Sebrae, where I'm applying and desenvolving my skills in technology and business support
+- Applying and developing skills in technology and business support

 🚚 **Logistics Experience**
 - 9 years of experience in the field
 - Semester of studies in Logistics at FATEC

 🧑🏻‍🎓 **Education at FATEC**
 - Semester of studies in Logistics
 - Currently pursuing: Database Management

 🎯 **Current Activities:**
 - Programming
 - Enhancing my knowledge and practical skills in Database Management

 🕹️ **Outside of Work:**
 - Advanced in English
 - Passionate about rock music; I enjoy playing the guitar and drums
 - On weekends, I prioritize spending time with my girlfriend and family

 [![card](https://github-readme-stats.vercel.app/api?username=rafaslivka&theme=Dark)](https://github.com/anuraghazra/github-readme-stats)
 [![rafaslivka](https://github-readme-stats.vercel.app/api/top-langs/?username=rafaslivka&hide=html&layout=compact&theme=Dark)](https://github.com/anuraghazra/github-readme-stats)